angular/angular/aio/content/guide/universal.md

 # Build and Serve - Universal <a name="build-and-serve-universal"></a>

-Now you can build and run the Universal application.
-First add the build and serve commands to the `scripts` section of your `package.json`.
+Now that you've created the TypeScript and Webpack config files, you can build and run the Universal application.
+First add the build and serve commands to the `scripts` section of your `package.json`:

 ```json
 "scripts": {